yjg30737/pyqt-hbounding-box/README.md

 * Being able to drag and drop vertical border horizontally
 * Pressing mouse cursor to place more adjacent border on the spot.
 * Right click to release the focus of the box
-* Out of the box being darker when moving the box to make selection area conspicuous (above 0.0.12, i will upload that example later)
+* You can set the background out of the box darker with `setDarkerOutOfBox(f: bool)`.

 ## Example
 Code Sample